Copywriting vs Content Writing: What are the Differences?

 Depends on which type of content you are looking for.
 If you want to write sales-driven copy like PPC ads, landing page copy, etc., then you need a copywriter.
 On the contrary, if you need an informative piece of writing such as a blog, e-books, etc then you should hire a content writer.

 ✅✅ Check out How to Scale Content Marketing Growth for Maximum Result : 8 Steps Guide

 Final words on Copywriting vs Content Writing

 I hope now you know the difference between copywriting and content writing.
 While both are forms of writing they have separate sets of tone, mood, and goals.

 However, copywriting and content writing are two different sets of skills.
 While one can do both of these, in most cases you will find specialists that either only do copywriting or content writing.

-Incase, you are looking to generate content writing and copywriting using a AI based WordPress plugin, do try out GetGenie.
+In case, you are looking to generate content writing and copywriting using an AI-based WordPress plugin, do try out GetGenie.

 What’s your thought on copywriting vs content writing?
 Do let us know in the comment box.